Daniel-Hug/speech-input/README.md

 <input type="text" class="speech-input" data-patience="2">
 ```

-*(The above example will give 2 seconds limit after you stop speeching)*
+*(The above example will give 2 seconds limit after you stop speaking)*

 ### Why does it keep asking me to allow the microphone?